bengourley/currency-symbol-map/Readme.md

 # currency-symbol-map

-A function to lookup the currency symbol for a given currency code and vice versa.
+A function to lookup the currency symbol for a given currency code.

 ## Installation